 Awards, Recognition & Affiliations

-Our specialist team is proud to be recognised nationally as one of only seven family law firms in Australia and one of only five in Victoria to be ranked as “First Tier” in the peer reviewed Doyles Guide, Leading Family & Divorce Law Firms 2021, for the fifth consecutive year.
+Our specialist team is proud to be recognised nationally as one of only seven family law firms in Australia, and one of only four in Victoria, to be ranked as “First Tier” in the peer reviewed Doyles Guide, Leading Family & Divorce Law Firms 2022, for the seventh consecutive year.